 $10 billion is a special kind of tipping point for regional banks.
 As these institutions inch toward that magic number of total consolidated assets, a litany of concerns (and ballooning costs) arise as they become subject to Dodd-Frank Act stress test (DFAST) requirements.
 Today’s heightened uncertainty surrounding regulation only adds to the scrutiny that <$10 billion banks are under, not to mention to data security risks that develop parallel to growth.

-Security as a Competitive Edge: Get ready.
+Security as a Competitive Edge Get ready.
 Data security and access are only going to become larger, more complex issues as firms grow and face increased regulatory scrutiny.
 Being able to access your regional bank’s risk profile and make your data actionable is key.
 Banks will need more on-hand talent and technical expertise than ever before, alongside historical and centralized data, and expert analysis to make sense of it all.
-Bigger banks are focusing on security and you must too in order to be competitive — that means taking stock of your unstructured data, as well as implementing Identity Access Management (IAM) and Privileged Access Management (PAM).
+Bigger banks are focusing on security, and so should you in order to be competitive — that means taking stock of your unstructured data, as well as implementing Identity Access Management (IAM) and Privileged Access Management (PAM).
 Regional banks need to take note of big bank information security and adopt these instruments as part of their greater data governance framework.

 Want to learn more about what information security vulnerabilities regional banks face on the road to $10 billion?
 Talk to our team of data experts and learn how you can cover your regulatory bases.